LemonAddi/LemonAddi/README.md

 ##

 - ✩₊˚.⋆☾⋆⁺₊✧ I'm an artist who is currently really into Sonic the Hedgehog but I'm always willing to talk about my other interests like Doctor Who, FNAF, Undertale and more! ✩₊˚.⋆☾⋆⁺₊✧
+- ✩₊˚.⋆☾⋆⁺₊✧ When I do post, my art will likely only be posted on Bluesky.
+I don't post on most other sites anymore, just use them to look at other people's art. ✩₊˚.⋆☾⋆⁺₊✧
 - ✩₊˚.⋆☾⋆⁺₊✧ My Discord is LemonAddi but I would prefer you ask first before sending me requests.
 My minimum requirement is literally just talking for a bit lmao. ✩₊˚.⋆☾⋆⁺₊✧
 - ✩₊˚.⋆☾⋆⁺₊✧ My favourite Sonic character is Shadow the Hedgehog! ✩₊˚.⋆☾⋆⁺₊✧
 - ✩₊˚.⋆☾⋆⁺₊✧ I am a selfshipper/yumeshipper.
 If that bothers you, you're free to not interact lol.
 I'm chill with everyone, even people who ship with my F/Os! ✩₊˚.⋆☾⋆⁺₊✧